protomated/zulip-standup-bot/README.md

 | `ZULIP_SITE` | Zulip instance URL | Yes |
 | `OPENAI_API_KEY` | OpenAI API key for AI summaries | No |

+#### OpenAI API Key Format

+The OpenAI API key must be in the correct format to work properly:

+- It should start with `sk-`
+- It should be approximately 51 characters long
+- Example format: `sk-abcdefghijklmnopqrstuvwxyz1234567890ABCDEFG`

+If you encounter a "Malformed API key" error during startup, check that your API key follows this format.
+If you don't have a valid OpenAI API key, you can:

+1. Leave it blank (AI summaries will be disabled)
+2. Use a placeholder like `sk-your-openai-api-key` (AI summaries will be disabled)
+3. Get a valid API key from [OpenAI's platform](https://platform.openai.com/api-keys)

 ### PostgreSQL Database Configuration

 The bot now uses PostgreSQL for data storage, providing better data consistency and modularity.